Recent Water Damage Posts

 2/15/2023 (Permalink)

-water damage tile When your property suffers a water loss, give SERVPRO a call!
+Drying equipment on tile floor.
+When your property suffers a water loss, give SERVPRO a call!

 Water mitigation and water damage restoration are two terms used to describe different processes that occur after a water loss.
 Many people think these two terms mean the same thing, but they are actually very different.
 Water Mitigation is the process of mitigating the damage to your property after a loss has occurred.
 This can include drying out carpeting, replacing appliances and furniture that have been damaged by moisture, cleaning walls and repairing plaster.